35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 30. Hike the Acatenango volcano

-Hiking Acatenango is not for the faint of heart and I have decided to skip it.
+Hiking Acatenango is not for the faint of heart, so I have decided to skip it.

-If you feel fit, though, it’s a hike that I would recommend not to miss.
-Everybody I know who did it was enthralled by the experience.
+If you feel fit, though, it’s a hike that I recommend not missing.
+Everybody I know who has done it was enthralled by the experience.

-The best way to hike Acatenango is with a two-day trip.
-On the first day, you will leave around 8 am from Antigua and you will hike for about 4 to 5 hours to the base camp where you will find your tent already set up.
+The best way to hike Acatenango is on a two-day trip.
+On the first day, you will leave around 8 a.m. from Antigua and hike for about 4 to 5 hours to the base camp, where your tent will be already set up.

 Some hikers will continue to walk up to the peak to check out the volcano eruptions in the dark.

-The following morning, you will get up very early to be able to be on top by sunrise and admire the volcano Fuego eruptions while the sun rises.
+The following morning, you will get up very early to be on top by sunrise and admire the volcano Fuego eruptions as the sun rises.

-Now you know why it’s an incredible experience that I suggest you should do if you think you have the condition.
+Now you know why it’s an incredible experience that I highly recommend if you think you may have the condition.

-I am still pondering, while I am writing this, but if I go I will do it with a private tour, which is costly but it will make me feel more comfortable knowing that I am not slowing down the group.
+I am still pondering this as I write, but if I go, I will do it with a private tour, which is costly but will make me feel more comfortable knowing that I am not slowing down the group.

 I will certainly let you know if I go for it.